Types of Private Caregiver Qualifications

 - Licensed Vocational Nurse (LVN): LVN’s are healthcare practitioners who have graduated from an accredited school or vocational program.
 In order to receive their degree they must have hands-on practice under the supervision of a Registered Nurse or physician.
 LVN’s can take vital signs, administer medications, and collect samples, in addition to being able to perform all the duties of a CNA.

 - Registered Nurse (RN): RN’s provide the most in-depth levels of in home care, with the ability to perform diagnostic tests, determine treatment plans, and help patients figure out how to manage their health.
 The state of California requires RN’s to have completed a professional nursing program in an accredited school.
-Typically, those who hire an RN to be a private caregiver need a greater amount of care and attention due to chronic illness or failing health.
+Typically, those who hire an RN to be a professional caregiver need a greater amount of care and attention due to chronic illness or failing health.

 Beyond Certifications: Experience & Referrals